-The Studebaker National Museum is dedicated to honoring the story of the automotive and industrial history of Indiana, specifically the South Bend region.
-On display at this unique museum are several Studebaker exhibits which include the Original Collection, the Military Collection, the Presidential Carriage Collection, and a variety of temporary and featured collections.
+The Studebaker National Museum is dedicated to honoring the story of Indiana’s automotive and industrial history, specifically the South Bend region.
+On display at this unique museum are several Studebaker exhibits, including the Original Collection, the Military Collection, the Presidential Carriage Collection, and a variety of temporary and featured collections.

-The Studebaker National Museum also offers several interactive exhibits that include a children’s auto shop where they can work on a miniature car.
+The Studebaker National Museum also offers several interactive exhibits, including a children’s auto shop where they can work on a miniature car.
 Samples of different road materials used throughout driving history are also available to touch to demonstrate how street textures affect the driving experience.

 Limberlost is an unusual treasure where gifted author and naturalist, Gene Stratton-Porter, wrote some of her most famous novels and nature books.
 As part of the Indiana State Museum and Historic Sites, the cabin, marsh, and nature parks that Stratton-Porter called home have been carefully preserved to honor her place in Indiana’s history.

-The original cabin at Limberlost is open for tours as are the grounds and nature preserves that surround it.
-There are actually 5 different preserves on the property which offer visitors the opportunity to enjoy a walk, hike, or a guided nature tour.
+The original cabin at Limberlost is open for tours, as are the grounds and nature preserves surrounding it.
+There are actually five different preserves on the property which offer visitors the opportunity to enjoy a walk, hike, or a guided nature tour.

 Also available for viewing is part of Stratton-Porter’s extensive moth collection.
 As an avid naturalist, she spent years documenting and collecting the many different species of moths she encountered.